ToshioCP/Gtk4-tutorial/src/sec10.src.md

 tfe4/Rakefile
 @@@

-What `Rakefile` describes is almost same as `Makefile` in the previous subsection.
+The contents of the `Rakefile` is almost same as the `Makefile` in the previous subsection.

 - 3-6: Defines target file, source file and so on.
 - 1, 8: Loads clean library.
 And defines CLEAN file list.
 The files included by CLEAN will be removed when `rake clean` is typed on the command line.
-- 10: Default target depends on targetfile.
+- 10: The default target depends on `targetfile`.
-Default is the final goal of tasks.
+The task `default` is the final goal of tasks.
-- 12-14: Targetfile depends on objfiles.
+- 12-14: `targetfile` depends on `objfiles`.
 The variable `t` is a task object.
-  - t.name is a target name
+  - `t.name` is a target name
-  - t.prerequisites is an array of prerequisites.
+  - `t.prerequisites` is an array of prerequisites.
-  - t.source is the first element of prerequisites.
+  - `t.source` is the first element of prerequisites.
-- sh is a method to give the following string to shell as an argument and execute the shell.
+- `sh` is a method to give the following string to shell as an argument and executes the shell.
-- 16-21: There's a loop by each element of the array of objfiles.
+- 16-21: There's a loop by each element of the array of `objfiles`.
 Each object depends on corresponding source file.
 - 23-25: Resource file depends on xml file and ui file.

 Rakefile might seem to be difficult for beginners.
-But, you can use any ruby syntax in Rakefile, so it is really flexible.
+But, you can use any Ruby syntax in Rakefile, so it is really flexible.
 If you practice Ruby and Rakefile, it will be highly productive tools.

 ## Meson and ninja